gondoi/unifi-docker/README.md

     docker run -d -p 8443:8443 -p 8080:8080 -p 8880:8880 -v /path/to/host/volume:/var/lib/unifi --name unifi gondoi/unifi

+If you wanna download from Quay.io instead, you can pull from there too.

+    docker pull quay.io/gondoi/unifi

 ## Settings

 A default settings file will be created in your host volume in `settings.properties`.